How to Reset Android without Losing Data

 Back up and restore data from your device to a computer with a single click.
 It's a tried and tested program and compatible with over 8000+ devices.
 To use it, click the link, download it and follow these instructions.

-How to backup Android phone with Dr.Fone toolkit
+How to Back Up Android Phone Data with Dr.Fone Basic

 Part 3: How to Factory Reset Android Phone.